RaslanAmir/YASGMP/docs/codex_plan.md

 - Introduced `NotificationPreferenceService` persistence, the shared `NotificationPreferences` model, and WPF unit tests covering alert propagation plus AdminModuleViewModel load/save/dirty states to guard the workflow.
 - Refreshed `README_WPF_SHELL.md` and `docs/WPF_MAPPING.md` with alert parity details, toast overlay documentation, and notification preference UI notes.
 - CLI status: `dotnet restore yasgmp.sln`, `dotnet build yasgmp.csproj -f net9.0-windows10.0.19041.0`, `dotnet build YasGMP.Wpf/YasGMP.Wpf.csproj -f net9.0-windows`, and `dotnet test YasGMP.Wpf.Tests` still fail with `command not found` because the dotnet CLI is unavailable on this Linux host; rerun on a Windows machine with the Windows 10 SDK installed.

+### Increment 2 Follow-up — Assets module service parity (2026-04-10)

+- Injected `ICodeGeneratorService`, `IQRCodeService`, and `IPlatformService` into `AssetsModuleViewModel` so code/QR generation and platform metadata mirror the MAUI shell without resorting to service locator fallbacks.
+- Added dedicated WPF test doubles for the new services and refreshed `AssetsModuleViewModelTests`/`ModuleCflTests` to wire the dependencies explicitly, keeping regression coverage intact.
+- `dotnet restore yasgmp.sln` was rerun to validate the batch but continues to exit with `bash: command not found: dotnet`; Windows-host verification remains required.

 #### Entity Traceability Map (Seed)